ktor-doc-jp/ktor-doc-jp/pages/features/status-pages.md

 ### Status

 The `status` configuration provides a custom actions for status responses from within the application.
-Below is a basic configuration that provides information about the http status code within the response text.
+Below is a basic configuration that provides information about the HTTP status code within the response text.

 ```kotlin
 install(StatusPages) {